e-id-admin/open-source-community/tech-roadmap/swiss-profile.md

 ## Scope
 The following specifications are in scope of this Swiss Profile for the Public Beta Infrastructure:

-- Issuer & Verifier identification (DID:TDW)
+- Issuer & Verifier identification (DID:TDW, respectively the renamed method DID:WEBVH)
 - Protocol for issuance of the Verifiable Credentials (OID4VCI)
 - Protocol for online presentation of Verifiable Credentials (OID4VP)
 - Credential Format (SD-JWT VC)